SAP Licenses For Engineers, Administrators, and Other Specialized Roles

 Recommendations

-- Match specialized roles to specialized licenses: Assign users to the narrowest license type that covers their job.
-For example, use SAP Logistics User licenses for warehouse and shipping clerks, SAP Worker User for production floor and maintenance staff, Project User for engineering/project management roles, etc. This ensures they have what they need and you’re not overpaying for unused functionality.
+- Match specialized roles to specialized licenses: Assign users to the narrowest license type that accurately covers their job responsibilities.
+For example, use SAP Logistics User licenses for warehouse and shipping clerks, SAP Worker User licenses for production floor and maintenance staff, and Project User licenses for engineering and project management roles, etc. This ensures they have what they need and you’re not overpaying for unused functionality.

-- Verify allowed activities in contract definitions: Each specialized license (Logistics, Worker, etc.) comes with a detailed definition of permitted tasks.
+- Verify allowed activities in contract definitions: Each specialized license (e.g., Logistics, Worker) comes with a detailed definition of permitted tasks.
 Compare these definitions to the user’s actual duties.
 If there’s alignment, proceed with that license.
-If you anticipate that the user might need to go beyond those tasks occasionally, err toward a higher license to avoid compliance risk.
+If you anticipate that the user may occasionally need to go beyond those tasks, err on the side of a higher license to avoid compliance risk.

 - Use Professional licenses for cross-functional or admin roles: If a user’s responsibilities span multiple functional areas or require system-wide privileges, give them a Professional User license.
 This often applies to IT administrators, department heads, or power users who wear many hats.
 It’s better to consolidate under one Professional license than to juggle multiple limited ones for one person.